The Human Truth Foundation

 q=101.

-Brazil ranks 19th-best in the world in terms of its success in fighting anti-semitic prejudice (one of the best in The Americas).
+With regard to its success in fighting anti-semitic prejudice, Brazil ranks 19th-best in the world (one of the lowest in The Americas).

-Anti-Semitism is the world given to irrational racism against Jews.
-It is not the same as anti-Judaism (involving arguments against the religion) nor the same as anti-Zionism (arguments against Israel).
-In history, influential Christian theologians concocted the arguments against Jews that led, very early on, to widespread Christian action against Jews36,37,38,39.
-As Christianity rose to power in the West and presided over the Dark Ages, there were widespread violent outbursts against Jews of the most persistent and horrible kind.
-The Crusades were frequently aimed at them and the feared Spanish Inquisition paid Jews particular attention.
+Anti-Semitism is the word given to irrational racism against Jews.
+It's not the same as anti-Judaism (arguments against the religion) nor the same as anti-Zionism (arguments against Israel).
+In history, influential Christian theologians concocted the arguments against Jews that led, very early on, to widespread Christian action against Jews30,31,32,33.
+As Christianity rose to power in the West and presided over the Dark Ages, there were repeated violent outbursts against Jews of the most horrible kind.
+Entire Crusades were aimed at them and the feared Spanish Inquisition paid Jews particular attention.
 The horror of the holocaust instigated by German Nazis in the 1940s was followed (finally) by the era of European human rights and a movement against racism in general.

 The places that are the least anti-Semitical are a few countries of south-east Asia (Laos, the Philippines and Vietnam) and some of the secular liberal democracies of Europe (Sweden, the Netherlands and the UK).
-The worst countries for antisemitism are Islamic states of the Middle East40, which are undergoing their own Dark Age.
-Saudi Arabia, Jordan, Morocco, Indonesia, Pakistan and Turkey see the most oppressive and violent actions towards Jews41,42.
-Jews in Muslim countries face a host of restrictions and "ceaseless humiliation and regular pogroms"43.
-In 2004 the European Union Monitoring Center on Racism and Xenophobia reported on violent anti-Jew crimes in the EU and found that that largest group of perpetrators were young Muslim males44.
+The worst countries for antisemitism are Islamic states of the Middle East34, which are undergoing their own Dark Age.
+Saudi Arabia, Jordan, Morocco, Indonesia, Pakistan and Turkey see the most oppressive and violent actions towards Jews35,36.
+Jews in Muslim countries face a host of restrictions and "ceaseless humiliation and regular pogroms"37.
+In 2004 the European Union Monitoring Center on Racism and Xenophobia reported on violent anti-Jew crimes in the EU and found that that largest group of perpetrators were young Muslim males38.

 For more, see: